University of Western Ontario: Notable people

 As of November 2007, the University of Western Ontario has over 220,000 alumni residing in over 100 countries.
 Throughout Western's history, faculty, alumni, and former students have played prominent roles in many different fields and have won the Nobel Prize, Pulitzer Prize and other awards such as the Rhodes Scholarship.

 Former faculty member Frederick Banting received the Nobel Prize in Physiology or Medicine for his discovery of insulin.
 Alice Munro, who won the Nobel Prize in Literature in 2013, studied in the university's English department for two years under a scholarship and returned to Western in 1974–1975, when she held the post of writer-in-residence.
 She was later awarded an honorary degree.
-Former faculty member from 1972 to 1996 Peter Howitt, who had received his MA in economics at the university in 1969, was awarded the Nobel Memorial Prize in Economic Sciences in 2025 for the theory of sustained growth through "creative destruction".
+Former faculty member from 1972 to 1996 Peter Howitt, who had received his MA in economics at the university in 1969, was awarded the Nobel Memorial Prize in Economic Sciences in 2025 for the theory of sustained growth through "creative destruction", which work was published while he was at Western.
+He is an Honorary Professor in the Department of Economics.

 Two graduates from Western have also travelled in space, namely Bjarni Tryggvason and Roberta Bondar.

 Many former students have gained local and national prominence for serving in government, such as James Bartleman, who served as Lieutenant Governor of Ontario from 2002 to 2007, and Sheila Copps who served as Deputy Prime Minister of Canada.
 Western's alumni also include a number of provincial premiers, including former premiers of Ontario John Robarts and David Peterson, and the former premier of Alberta, Don Getty.
+Tiff Macklem is the current Governor, Bank of Canada, and Stephen Poloz was the previous Governor, Bank of Canada.
 A number of graduates have also served prominent positions on the international level.
 Examples include Glenn Stevens, the Governor of the Reserve Bank of Australia and Margaret Chan, the Director-General of the World Health Organization.